Currently Browsing

 Black History Month Reading List – 30 Titles for Grades K-12

-Black History Month Reading List for K-12
+- Comments Off on Black History Month Reading List – 30 Titles for Grades K-12

 While African-American authors hold their own in the literary world, Black History Month gives you a chance to highlight some of the most celebrated African-American authors and their literary achievements.
 While some of their works highlight the rich history and achievements of African-Americans, others simply bring a new perspective to common themes and storylines.
 To help you determine what books to include in your classroom, we’ve compiled a list of some great works and accompanying worksheets to share with students during Black History Month.